Generic nonexpansive Hilbert space mappings: Setting and notation

-To conclude this preliminary section, we shall spend a few words on Baire categories, since they play a central role in the statement of all our results.
+To conclude this preliminary section, we shall spend a few words on Baire category, since it plays a central role in the statement of all our results.
 A subset $N$ of a topological space $X$ is \emph{nowhere dense} if the closure of $N$ in $X$ has empty interior or, equivalently, if $X\setminus N$ contains a dense open set.
 A subset of $X$ is \emph{meager} if it is a countable union of nowhere dense sets.
 The complement of a meager set is often called \emph{comeager} or \emph{residual} and, by definition, it contains a countable intersection of dense open sets.
 The importance of meager and residual sets lies in the Baire category theorem, which asserts that a completely metrizable space is never meager in itself, i.e., it cannot be a countable union of some of its nowhere dense subsets.
 Since countable unions of meager sets are also meager, the Baire category theorem implies that a countable family of meager sets will never be able to cover the whole space.
 This conveys the intuitive idea that meager sets are small, whereas residual sets almost fill the entire space.
 The points of a residual set are usually called the \emph{generic} points of the space and a property which holds for every point in a residual set is usually said to be generic.
+For more on genericity in nonlinear analysis we refer the reader to \cite{reich2014genericity}.